 Though it’s not an issue we like to think about, a diagnosis with a life-threatening disease forces many of us to plan for a time when we may not be able to manage our own finances or tell others what we want.

-To ensure your wishes are met, you may want to consider these financial planning documents, which vary from state to state.
+To ensure your wishes are met, you may want to consider creating these financial planning documents, which vary from state to state.
 You can get assistance with these documents from a legal assistance organization near you or a private lawyer.

 Several nonprofit groups provide free legal services to low-income people with cancer.
 Click here for more information.